 The 2H evaporator continues to experience mixed performance.
 The heavily concentrated material in the evaporator system was removed early in FY 2005.
 Afterward the evaporator ran well with excellent overhead rates.
 In April 2005, the evaporator began to experience operational problems due to recurrent scale buildup in the piping systems.
-The evaporator discharge piping was cleaned and an inspection of the evaporator pot itself concluded cleaning was not required at that time.
-The evaporator is currently operational and preparations are underway to perform chemical cleaning in the future if needed.
+The evaporator discharge piping was cleaned and an inspection of the evaporator pot itself concluded cleaning could be delayed until 2006.
+In early 2006, attempts were made to clean the evaporator pot using concentrated caustic solutions.
+These attempts were of limited success and planning is currently ongoing to perform acid cleaning later this year.
+Piping systems were successfully cleaned using mechanical methods and the evaporator is currently operational.